 Lowell in Washington County, Ohio — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Lowell Veterans Memorial (a few steps from this marker); Covered Bridges (about 400 feet away, measured in a direct line); The Devola Lock Round Bottom Schoolhouse / Round Bottom Cemetery (approx. 4.7 miles away); Catherine Fay Ewing / Frances Dana Gage (approx. 6.4 miles away); Children’s Home (approx. 6.4 miles away); Sewah Studios (approx. 6.8 miles away); Fort Frye (approx. 6.8 miles away).
+Lowell Veterans Memorial (about 400 feet away, measured in a direct line); Fortified Settlement (about 400 feet away); The Devola Lock (approx. 3.9 miles away); Round Bottom Schoolhouse / Round Bottom Cemetery (approx. 4.7 miles away); Catherine Fay Ewing / Frances Dana Gage (approx. 6.3 miles away); Children’s Home (approx. 6.4 miles away); Sewah Studios (approx. 6.7 miles away); Fort Frye (approx. 6.8 miles away).
 Touch for a list and map of all markers in Lowell.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on April 17, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 919 times since then and 21 times this year.
+This page has been viewed 928 times since then.
 Photos: 1, 2. submitted on April 17, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.